“90% of NCERT and state boards’ syllabus is same,” says Brajesh Maheswari of ALLEN Career Institute

-Careers360: How does implementation of NEET benefit candidates?
+Careers360: How does the implementation of NEET benefit candidates?
 Please share your insights.

-Brajesh Maheswri: Implementation of NEET exam from this academic session is a great move by the Supreme Court.
-Providing a common platform for various medical exams will surely help candidates to focus on a national curriculum, unlike AIPMT, where candidates had to appear for number of exams with different programmes of study.
-Now, as all the colleges are under one umbrella, the chances of getting admission in MBBS for deserving candidates are extremely high.
+Brajesh Maheswri: Implementation of NEET exam has provided a common platform for various medical exams.
+This has certainly helped candidates to focus on a national curriculum, unlike AIPMT, where candidates had to appear for number of exams with different programmes of study.
+Now, as all the colleges are under one umbrella, the chances of obtaining admission to MBBS course for deserving candidates are extremely high.

-Careers360: How an aspirant who is re-appearing in the MBBS exam should strategize their exam preparation?
+Careers360: How an aspirant who is re-appearing in NEET 2019 should strategize their exam preparation?

 I would also like to add that a common national level examination is not only a battle of knowledge but it is also recognized as a battle of nerves; only confident candidates can score high in this examination.

-Careers360: How challenging would it be to appear in NEET, for the candidates who are from State Boards?
+Careers360: How challenging would it be to appear in NEET 2019, for the candidates who are from State Boards?

-Brajesh Maheswari: No doubt, it will be a tough fight for those candidates who are from State Boards and were earlier focusing on state level PMTs only.
+Brajesh Maheswari: No doubt, it is a tough fight for those candidates who are from State Boards and have only focused on the respective syllabi.
 For such candidates, the preparation has to be systematic and tailor made because henceforth, they have to follow the NCERT curriculum, a little different to what they were reading in the past 2 years.